 The federal Fair Housing Act prohibits any form of housing-related discrimination based on some protected characteristics.

-The characteristics include sex, religion, color, race, disability, national origin, and familial status.
+The characteristics include sex, religion, color, race, disability, national origin, familial and marital status.

 domestic violence sexual assault